vectordotdev/vector/docs/usage/configuration/transforms/add_fields.md

   #

   [transforms.add_fields_transform.fields]
-    # A key/value pair representing the new field to be added.
+    # A key/value pair representing the new log fields to be added.
 Accepts all
     # supported types.
 Use `.` for adding nested fields.
     #
     # * required